The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

 To incorporate a luminosity $L$ dependence, the IA amplitude $A_\text{IA}$ is expressed as a power law of the general form:

 where $A$ is a prefactor, $L_0$ is a \gls{pivot luminosity} and $\alpha_L$ is a luminosity scaling.
-Furthermore, the IA amplitude form can be extended to account for the redshift evolution as
+Furthermore, the IA amplitude form can be extended to account for the \gls{redshift} evolution as

 with $\alpha_z$ a redshift scaling parameter.
 This parameter is often denoted $\eta$ or, if the redshift contribution is separated into low- and high-redshift parts, $\eta_{\mathrm{low-z}}$ and $\eta_{\mathrm{high-z}}$.
-Not to be confused with the definition in \rsec{ellipticity_addnotation} or in \rsec{correlations}.
+This should not be confused with the definition in \rsec{ellipticity_addnotation} or in \rsec{correlations}.
 For more details, consult~\cite{chisari_redshift_2016}.